cmu-sei/iides/examples/example1.md

 ## Legal Response

-Joshua Adam Schulte was investigated and charged for multiple offenses, including espionage, unauthorized disclosure of classified information (Vault 7 leaks), computer hacking, and possession of child pornography.
-The judgment date is in relation to the charges specifically related to the dissemination of the Stolen CIA Files.
+The insider was investigated and charged for multiple offenses, including unauthorized disclosure of classified information, computer hacking, and possession of illicit digital content.
+The judgment date is in relation to the charges specifically related to the dissemination of stolen classified files.

 - **`Id`**:
  legal-response--b318c37b-2f76-421f-bf12-0833e836b00c
 - **`Law enforcement contacted`**:
- 2017-03-07
+ 2002-03-07
 - **`Insider arrested`**:
- 2017-08-24
+ 2002-08-24
 - **`Insider charged`**:
- 2018-06
+ 2003-06
 - **`Insider pleads`**:
- 2018-06
+ 2003-06
 - **`Insider judgment`**:
- 2022-07-13
+ 2004-07-13
 - **`Insider sentenced`**:
- 2024-02-01
+ 2005-02-01

 ## Job

-Schulte was employed as a software engineer in the Center for Cyber Intelligence (CCI) at the CIA, where he had access to sensitive and classified information.
+The insider was employed as a software engineer in a high-security governmental agency, where they had access to sensitive and classified information.

 - **`Id`**:
  job--e76248a2-82df-4c7d-b7a0-bf86eb85c570